 - As a little kid did you wear corrective shoes or braces?

 - Is there a history of experiencing a traumatic joint injury or broken bone in the lower extremity?

 - As far as you know are both your feet the same foot size.

 - As far as you know are both your legs the same length.

 - Have you ever been accused of having scoliosis?

-If you answered yes to any of the above questions, there may be a structural variation which is related to the gait deviations you see.
-A Physical Therapist can assist in determining if an observed gait deviation or unconscious gait compensation should be allowed because of a under lying structural variation or is there are alternative compensations or deviations to consider using.
+If you answered yes to any of the above questions, there may be a structural variation that is related to the gait deviations you see.
+A Physical Therapist can assist in determining if an observed gait deviation or unconscious gait compensation should be allowed because of an underlying structural variation or if there are alternative compensations or deviations to consider using.

 “Sometimes asking questions is more important than finding answers”

 Robert Jordan's The Wheel of Time: The Eye of the World